 With this in mind, it's time to forget the old rules of marriage and put aside the natural urge to worry whether or not your life and marriage fit into a particular mold.
 It can be incredibly empowering for you and your S.O. to ditch your expectations of what marriage is supposed to be.
 After all, it's hard enough to live up to those unrealistic standards even if you and your spouse live under the same roof.

 Setting rules with which you're both comfortable can help eliminate common misunderstandings.
 You might agree to call each other at a specific time each day or solidify plans to visit one another after certain amounts of time.
-You might even think about setting up ground rules for the types of social situations you or your spouse may encounter solo that you're uncomfortable with.

 Although technology makes it easy to stay connected, it never hurts to agree upon some things in advance.
 Get into the littlest details, so there can be no confusion and if you stumble into a situation that makes you feel uneasy, just ask your spouse how they feel about it.
 While trust is important, communication is key.